 towards filling in some of the gaps through targeted surveys, appeals for records, and

 encouraging the collation of existing records.
-We also wanted to produce a book which went further than just a series of maps.
-We wanted to use the opportunity to educate and entertain anyone with an interest in natural history and encourage them to find out about some of more intriguing wildlife.
+We also wanted to produce a book which went further than just a series of maps and use the opportunity to educate and entertain anyone with an interest in natural history and encourage them to find out about some of more intriguing wildlife.

 We will be content if the reader enjoys this book, we will be happy if they choose to learn more about our local mammals, we will be delighted if they send in records, and of course we will be overjoyed if they join the Cornwall Mammal Group and help us produce the

-We do hope that you will purchase a copy - more information will follow!
+We do hope that you will purchase a copy!